 Venice has different meanings not only for Italy but also for Europe.
 The city, which is the center of architecture and art, is one of the most important locations that ignites the renaissance that shaped Europe’s present.
 At the same time, it has been indispensable for photography enthusiasts, tourists and travelers for centuries, with the 118 islands created by connecting Venice channels, along with a very active commercial life.

 Binding Asia and Europe, Istanbul has always been the target of tribes, states and armies throughout history.
 Istanbul opened up an era with its location and historic accumulation when it was taken in 1453 by Sultan Mehmet the Conqueror.
 There are 8 different islands in Istanbul, called the city of islands.
 Surrounded by these islands, Istanbul is known as the Seven Crested Town.
 It is similar yet a smaller scale than the 118 islands that make up the present city in Venice.

 Grand Canal and the Haliç (Golden Horn)

-Venice is known especially for its canals and gondolas in today.
-Grand Canal (Canal Grande) is a 4 km long and “S” shaped canal.
+Venice is known especially for its canals today.
+A gondola can easily flow in Grand Canal (Canal Grande), which is a 4 km long and “S” shaped canal.
 In some areas of the channel, the depth reaches up to 5 meters.
 There are small canals towards the city and towards the other islands.
 Thus, almost all Venetian channels such as capillaries are connected by channels.
 Famous gondola tours allow you to travel within the city between these channels.